SIL Flock 452 - Wairaki Romneys

 - Low costs as in no drenching, no dagging, no assistance at lambing and recently breeding for FE tolerance.

 - Maximising output of quality meat and wool - Focus is still on production and performance including quality within a low cost, challenging environment.

 We have been selecting rams and ewes to retain based on structural soundness, good constitution and records.
 The records we have been using are the dual purpose production (DPP) index + WormFEC (DPF) + Meat (DPM) + Dags (DPD) produced from the weekly NZ Genetic Evaluation from Sheep Improvement Limited (National Sheep Database).
 Since 2014 we have started using the facial eczema tolerance index (DPX) in our selection decisions.
 All reports now are generated from the National Genomic Evaluation (NGE) which combines data from over 150 flocks that have been DNA testing.
-Traits recorded are: pregnancy scan, number of lambs born (in both mixed aged ewes and hoggets), survival (derived from pregnancy scan and lambs reared), weaning weight, live weight at 6 months, meat scanning (A, B & C measurements) in the ram lambs, CT meat scanning a percentage of ram lambs, faecal egg counts in the ram lambs, dag score, fleece weight at 12 months, GGT levels (FE tolerance), mating weights and condition score of ewes.
+Traits recorded are: pregnancy scan and number of lambs born (in both mixed aged ewes and hoggets), survival (derived from pregnancy scan and lambs reared), weaning weight, live weight at 6 months, meat scanning (A, B & C measurements) in the ram lambs, CT meat scanning a percentage of ram lambs, faecal egg counts in the ram lambs, dag score, fleece weight at 12 months, GGT levels (FE tolerance), mating weights and condition score of ewes.

 We see breeding sheep for resistance to internal parasites as the long term solution to drench resistance and a dependence on animal health products.
 We have been part of the WormFEC program since 1992 and have made significant progress in reducing faecal egg counts.
 The Adult FEC BVs have reduced by nearly a half over that period of time.
 We don’t drench ewes, we have reduced the number of drenches our lambs are receiving and the age at which the lambs are showing an immunity to internal parasites is getting younger.
 Our ram lambs are left undrenched until sampled in mid February.
 We can’t throw away the drench gun yet but we are heading in the right direction.